 How to Prevent Air Duct Pollution

 A well-maintained HVAC system will require less cleaning.
 There are numerous things you may take to ensure that your system is free of contamination:

-- Insulate the air duct: By insulating around the filters, you may ensure that no air can bypass them.
-You must also check that no filters are missing.
+Insulate the air duct: By insulating around the filters, you may ensure that no air can bypass them.
+You need to also check that no filters are missing.

-- Clean on a regular basis: You may avoid contamination in the ducts by vacuuming your house on a regular basis and keeping dust to a minimum.
+Clean on a regular basis: You may avoid contamination in the ducts by vacuuming your house on a regular basis and keeping dirt to a minimum.
 For the greatest results, use a HEPA vacuum, which traps microscopic particles.

 Frequently Asked Questions